kartik-v/bootstrap-fileinput/README.md

 1. [Bootstrap 3.x](http://getbootstrap.com/)
 2. Latest [JQuery](http://jquery.com/)
 3. Most modern browsers supporting HTML5 (inputs and FileReader API) including CSS3 & JQuery.
 For Internet Explorer, one must use IE versions 10 and above.
 IE9 and below will work as a normal file input, and will not support multiple file selection or the HTML 5 FileReader API.
 4. With release 4.0, AJAX uploads are supported.
 AJAX uploads require that the browser support HTML5 FormData and XHR2 (XMLHttpRequest 2).
 Most modern browsers support FormData and XHR2.
-The plugin will automatically degrade to normal form based submission for browsers not supporting AJAX uploads.
+The plugin will automatically degrade to normal form based submission for browsers not supporting AJAX uploads

+> NOTE: The latest version of the plugin is v4.3.7 (under development).
+Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-fileinput/blob/master/CHANGE.md) for details.

 > NOTE: You can use the [sass branch](https://github.com/kartik-v/bootstrap-fileinput/tree/sass) for installation using `bootstrap-sass` dependency.
 The [master branch](https://github.com/kartik-v/bootstrap-fileinput/tree/master) can be used for installation using plain `bootstrap` dependency.